How to Install Rust on Linux Mint 22 and 21

 cargo new hello-rust && cd hello-rust

 When Git is already installed, Cargo also initializes a repository for the new project.
-If you still need that toolchain, install Git on Linux Mint before you start versioning your Rust work.
+If you still need that toolchain, install Git on Linux Mint before you start versioning your Rust work, then configure your Git username and email so the first commit uses the identity you expect.

 Compile and run the sample project: